acrolinx/clj-queue-by/README.md

 thing to happen.

-To solve this problem, this queue implementation always takes off the leading items of the queue per user and deliveres them.
+To solve this problem, this queue implementation always takes off the leading items of the queue per user and delivers them.

 1. Push `{:name "alice" :data 1}`
 2. Push `{:name "alice" :data 2}`
 3. Push `{:name "alice" :data 3}`
 4. Push `{:name "bob"   :data "x"}`

+After these pushes, the queue looks like this internally:

+    alice: {:name "alice" :data 1},
+           {:name "alice" :data 2},
+           {:name "alice" :data 3},
+    bob:   {:name "bob"   :data "x"}

-When you now start pulling it will deliver the items in this order:
+When you start pulling it will deliver the items in this order:

 1. Pull `{:name "alice" :data 1}`
 2. Pull `{:name "bob"   :data "x"}`